streamlit/docs/content/api/widgets.md

 ---
-title: Display interactive widgets
+title: Input widgets
-category: Reference Guides / API Reference
+slug: /reference-guides/api-reference/widgets
 ---

-# Display interactive widgets
+# Input widgets

 With widgets, Streamlit allows you to bake interactivity directly into your apps with buttons, sliders, text inputs, and more.